grafana/agent/docs/sources/flow/setup/configure/configure-linux.md

 # Configure Grafana Agent on Linux

-To configure Grafana Agent on Linux, perform the following steps:
+To configure Grafana Agent in flow mode on Linux, perform the following steps:

 1. Edit the default configuration file at `/etc/grafana-agent-flow.river`.